Non-local Curvature and Topology of Locally Conformally Flat Manifolds: Hausdorff Dimension Bound of the Limit Set

 \section{Hausdorff Dimension Bound of the Limit Set}

-In this section, we prove Theorem \ref{t:dim-estimate}.
+We will prove Theorem \ref{t:dim-estimate} in this section.
 The basic strategy is to bound the Hausdorff dimension of the limit set $\Lambda$ by applying lemma \ref{l:hausdorff-dim-estimate}.
-So the key is to prove the following integral estimate on the distance function to limit set $\Lambda$.
+So the main technical ingredients in this section are Proposition \ref{p:int-distance-estimate} and Proposition \ref{p:2-int-distance-estimate} which establish the required integral estimates on the distance function associated to the limit set $\Lambda$.